 Who Should Consider Pay-Per-Mile

-You should consider pay-per-mile insurance if you don’t drive often.
-Usage-based insurance will make sure you don’t overpay for your monthly rates.
-While some traditional insurers will give you a discount for low mileage, pay-per-mile will only charge you for the exact amount you drive, plus a low monthly fee.
+You should consider usage-based insurance if you don’t drive often, because you won’t overpay for your monthly rates.
+While some traditional insurers reward you for driving less, pay-per-mile will only charge you for the exact amount you drive, plus a low monthly fee.

-Traditional insurance is useful for people who drive a lot of miles throughout the year.
+Traditional insurance is useful for people who drive a lot of miles.
 This would be someone who commutes to work each day.
 Just note that if you drive a large number of miles per year, you should make sure you’re getting the best rates available.
 To do this, you should try shopping around between each company.
-Gathering car insurance quotes and comparing them can help ensure you’re getting the cheapest possible rates.

-Most insurers don’t have an official low mileage discount.
-But providers generally do reward drivers who keep their miles low each year.
+Most insurers don’t have an official discount for low mileage.
+But providers generally do reward drivers who keep their miles low.
 Driving between 7,000 to 12,000 miles per year will usually do the trick.
-Your insurance company will track this either by asking you to report your annual mileage or by having you use a telematics device.
+Your provider will track this either by asking you to report your annual driving or by having you use a telematics device.
 These gadgets record your driving habits so you can save more money on your monthly insurance rates.

-The exact amount of savings for having low mileage will depend on your insurer.
-To find out more information, you should speak with your agent about low mileage savings.
+The exact amount of savings for lowering your mileage will depend on your insurer.
+To find out more information, you should speak with your agent about savings.

 Frequently Asked Questions

-What mileage is ideal for low car insurance rates?
+What average annual mileage is ideal for low rates?

-The best car mileage for your insurance rates is around 7,000 to 12,000 miles each year.
+The best car mileage for your rates is around 7,000 to 12,000 miles each year.
 Having a little more may not affect your rates.
-But keeping your mileage within this range will make sure your rates stay low.
+But keeping your driving within this range will make sure your rates stay low.
 It might also put you in line for a big discount.

 While there isn’t an official low mileage discount, insurers will likely lower your rates accordingly if you drive less.
 This is because you pose less of a risk.
-Your insurer will have more information about how much you can save for having low mileage.
+Your provider will have more information about how much you can save for keeping your driving to a minimum.

-Your insurer will likely ask you to report your mileage each year or when you apply for your policy.
-They may also track your mileage with a telematics device.
+Your insurer will likely ask you to report your odometer reading each year or when you apply for your policy.
+They may also track your driving with a telematics device.
 These devices will track your mileage and driving habits so you can get possible discounts.

 Some companies will also ask you to provide the number on your odometer throughout the year.
-This way they’ll know if you’re being truthful about your mileage.
+This way they’ll know if you’re being truthful.
 Keep in mind getting into an accident will likely reveal your mileage as well.

-Why do insurance companies ask how many miles you drive?
+Why do insurers ask how many miles you drive per year?

 Insurance companies ask you how many miles you drive so they can predict your risk as a driver.
 Driving more miles means you’re at a higher risk to get into accidents.
 This’ll likely cause them to raise your rates.